2Shad/SteamLibraryUnblocker/README.md

 - `Windows`: This Folder contains scripts for Windows systems, using the `netsh` command to manipulate Windows Firewall rules.
 - `Linux`: This Folder contains scripts for Linux systems, using the `iptables` command to manage network traffic.
+- `Systray_Application`: This Folder contains a system tray application for controlling the blocking/unblocking scripts in a more user-friendly manner.

+## Systray Application

+The system tray application provides a graphical interface for users to block/unblock network connections to Steam.
+The application runs in the system tray and provides menu options to block/unblock connections or exit the application.

+A ready-to-use executable of the systray application for Windows systems is available in the [Releases](https://github.com/2Shad/SteamLibraryUnblocker/releases) section of the project repository.
+Download the .exe file and run it on your machine.

+### Usage

+1. Run the Systray_Application.exe.
+2. Right-click the system tray icon to open the menu.
+3. Select 'Block' to block Steam network traffic.
+4. Select 'Unblock' to unblock Steam network traffic.
+5. To close the application, select 'Exit'.

 ## Windows Scripts